TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 on it.

 .. note::
-   The :php:`SingleFieldContainer` and :php:`FlexFormElementContainer` will probably vanish with Core version 9.
+   The :php:`SingleFieldContainer` and :php:`FlexFormElementContainer` will probably vanish with `Core`:pn: version 9.

 .. note::
-   Data set by containers and given down to children will likely change in Core version 9: All fields not registered in the main data array of :php:`FormDataCompiler` and only added within containers will move into section :php:`renderData`.
+   Data set by containers and given down to children will likely change in `Core`:pn: version 9: All fields not registered in the main data array of :php:`FormDataCompiler` and only added within containers will move into section :php:`renderData`.
 Furthermore, it is planned to *remove* :php:`parameterArray` and substitute it with something better.
 This will affect most elements and will probably break a lot of these elements.